ashari-tech/.github/profile/README.md

 ## Goals

-- Foster innovation: We constantly push the boundaries of technology, striving to create solutions that shape the future.
+- Foster innovation: We push the boundaries of technology, creating solutions that shape the future.
-- Enhance user experience: We prioritize the user's needs and design technology that enhances their experience in every way.
+- Enhance user experience: We prioritize user needs, designing technology that enhances their experience in every way.
-- Drive positive impact: We believe in technology's potential to create a positive impact on individuals, businesses, and society as a whole.
+- Drive positive impact: We believe in technology's potential to create a positive impact on individuals, businesses, and society.
-- Embrace cutting-edge concepts: We stay at the forefront of technological advancements, embracing concepts like artificial intelligence, blockchain, and more.
+- Embrace cutting-edge concepts: We stay at the forefront of technological advancements, embracing concepts like artificial intelligence and blockchain.
 - Global recognition: We aspire to be a global leader in technological innovation, making a difference worldwide.

 Join us on this exciting journey as we pave the way for a future where technology and humans harmoniously coexist.

-For more information about Ashari Tech and our projects, please visit our [website](https://tech.ashari.me).
+For more information about Ashari Tech and our projects, please visit our website (https://tech.ashari.me/).

-If you have any questions or need assistance, feel free to reach out to us at support@tech.ashari.me
+If you have any questions or need assistance, feel free to reach out to us at support@tech.ashari.me.

 Let's shape the future together! 🚀